bcoffin9/tic-tac-toe-gem/README.md

 # TicTacToe

 This gem taught me how to create a gem.
 Additionally, the tic tac toe game was a great exercise in object oriented programming.
+Run either of the three files in the example folder to try out a game.
+This project as of now does not have validation for input, so erroneous input will break the game.
+Have fun and let me know if you have any questions!!

 ## Installation